 Hello, Holly.
 I’m happy to chat with you.
 How are you doing today?

-Hello Jad, thank you for having me.
+Hello Mirk, thank you for having me.
 I’m doing well, thank you!

 You released your new single “Kintsukuroi” last month.
 How are you feeling about the way it was received by the fans?